-Long Range Transportation Plan - The 2045 Bay County TPO LRTP was adopted in June of 2021.
-The document has not been amended since adoption.
-The 2050 LRTP began in Spring of 2024.

-Regional Bicycle Pedestrian Advisory Committee - The purpose of the group is to facilitate regional collaboration with diverse stakeholders in planning pedestrian and bicycle infrastructure.
-The goal is to create connectivity and enhance mobility by encouraging coordinated development of regionally significant facilities that can prioritized through the TPO or submitted to SUN Trail for potential funding.

-- Pedestrian/Bicycle/Trails Plan An update to the TPO's Pedestrian/Bicycle Plan is scheduled to start in FY 2025. - Safe Streets and Roads for All (SS4A) The ECRC was awarded an SS4A grant and will be working with each of the TPO's in the ECRC region to develop the Emerald Coast Safety Action Plan.
+- Long Range Transportation Plan The 2045 Long Range Transportation Plan was adopted in December of 2021.
+The document has been amended one time since adoption.
+The 2050 LRTP will kick-off in FY 2026. - Regional Bicycle Pedestrian Advisory Committee The purpose of the group is to facilitate regional collaboration with diverse stakeholders in planning pedestrian and bicycle infrastructure.
+The goal is to create connectivity and enhance mobility by encouraging coordinated development of regionally significant facilities that can prioritized through the TPO or submitted to SUN Trail for potential funding. - Pedestrian/Bicycle/Trails Plan An update to the TPO's Pedestrian/Bicycle Plan is scheduled to start in FY 2025. - Safe Streets and Roads for All (SS4A) The ECRC was awarded an SS4A grant and will be working with each of the TPO's in the ECRC region to develop the Emerald Coast Safety Action Plan.
 The Safety Action Plan will assist the ECRC and the TPO regions to achieve the target of zero fatalities and serious injuries.
-The TPO will assist in coordination between ECRC and Bay County on their SS4A grant efforts.